Customer Service 703-661-1594

 “Few people have attempted to survey the different strands of sustainable agriculture, but Marina has done so in a really valuable way, showing the links and crossovers between the different techniques along with some good science and other references.”

-Martin Crawford, Martin Crawford, Director—Agroforestry Research Trust
+Martin Crawford, director of Agroforestry Research Trust

-Andy Goldring, Director, Permaculture Association, UK
+Andy Goldring, director, Permaculture Association, UK

-“Hope for the future of humanity and wild nature lies not with governments, corporates and international conferences but with grassroots movements—especially in food and farming.
+“Hope for the future of humanity and wild nature lies not with governments, corporates, and international conferences but with grassroots movements—especially in food and farming.
 Marina O’Connell is a farmer and an educator.
 This excellent regenerative farming design toolkit of what’s already in train worldwide is just what’s needed for the coming agro-ecological revolution.”

 Colin Tudge, co-founder of the Oxford Real Farming Conference and the College for Real Farming and Food Culture

 “Marina O Connell has helped our family farm become more sustainable.
-Within the partnership, she has helped redesign a ten-acre field into Biodynamic Conversion with a rare and valuable combination of deep experiential and practical insight, drawing on this regenerative toolkit for horticulture, farming and community life with the land.
-We value her skill in weaving together different approaches to agroecology, including permaculture, organic practices and biodynamic methods, which are so well explained in this timely handbook.”
+Within the partnership, she has helped redesign a ten-acre field into biodynamic conversion, with a rare and valuable combination of deep experiential and practical insight drawing on this regenerative toolkit for horticulture, farming, and community life with the land.
+We value her skill in weaving together different approaches to agroecology, including permaculture, organic practices, and biodynamic methods, which are so well explained in this timely handbook.”

 Marina O'Connell